Plan replacement of mongodb with postgres

 Quick update, progress is still being made. pcreech has converted the project from docker to Vagrant, which is awesome.
 The pulp platform models related to repos and units have been written down, and I'm currently porting RPM's units and repo-related models now so we can start looking at migrating data from nonrel-pulp to rel-pulp to see what explodes and needs to be revisited. :)

-#14 Updated by semyers over 4 years ago
+#14 Updated by semyers about 5 years ago

 - Status changed from ASSIGNED to CLOSED - CURRENTRELEASE